Right now I’m on a bit of a paper towel kick. Paper towels are one of my pet eco-topics and once I get going, look out.

 Do you have any ideas that allow you to have pets and skip paper towels?
 I read one idea at another blog (in the comments) that said, “In the event of the odd, small mess, like your boston terrier’s vomit, I usually have a few paper napkins in a drawer leftover from eating out somewhere.”
 That’s one decent idea.

 Germs!
-People are so freaked out by germs and that fear can result in some very non-eco-friendly habits like using bleach or paper towels.
-Germs in a purely scientific sense though are totally overrated.
-Worse super germs are no joke.
-We keep fighting them like we’re trying to do and we’re only going to create monster germs in the process.
+Many people are freaked out by germs and that fear can result in some very non-eco-friendly habits like using bleach or paper towels.
+Germs in a purely scientific sense though are overrated.
+Worse, super germs are no joke.
+We just keep fighting them and we’re only going to create monster germs in the process.
 Hit this link and scroll down to #7 for more info on super germs.
 That said there are some basic bacteria and germs you should look out for and cloth cleaning isn’t always the best way to kill off these germs and bacteria.
 Cloth can be used right though and will rid your house of icky junk but if you use cloth you MUST take the care and time to clean correctly.

 Hot water use (to kill those germs above).
 If you wash your cloths in hot water it can cost you and the planet energy.
 However consider that most washing machines wash no different on hot or cold.
 It’s true.
 Unless your clothes washer has a certified sanitizing setting, washing on hot won’t sanitize.
 The water simply doesn’t get hot enough so you may as well wash everything on cold and save the cash and energy.